reactide/reactide/README.md

 ### Reactide is the first dedicated IDE for React web application development.
 Reactide is a cross-platform desktop application that offers a custom simulator, making build-tool and server configuration unnecessary.
 Reactide brings development back to the days where opening a single file instantly renders the project in the browser.
 With Reactide, developers can achieve the same simplicity with a single React JSX file while still utilizing the power of React.

 ##
 <p align="center">
   <img alt="Reactide Screenshot" src="http://reactide.io.s3-website-us-west-1.amazonaws.com/images/reactide-screenshot2.png">
 </p>

 ## Get right to coding
 Reactide runs an integrated Node server and custom browser simulator, which eliminates the need to configure servers, build-tools, and even offers hot module reloading right out of the box.
 Projects developed in Reactide are build-tool agnostic.
-As projects evolve, the developer only needs to add necceary dependancies without having to make decisions before coding hasn’t even started.
+As projects evolve, the developer only needs to add necessary dependencies without having to make decisions before coding has even started.

 ## State flow visualization.
 Managing state across a complex web of React components is the biggest pain point of developing React apps.
 Reactide offers the first visual editing solution for today's most powerful visual UI engine.
 By navigating through a live-representation of  the architecture of a project, developers can quickly identify and jump to relevant components and edit them on the fly.